JTFouquier/explana/readme.md

 I'm new to Snakemake!
 Please follow their tutorials.
 I set it up really quickly to get things going and have not explored best practices, nor is this project ready to install or clone.

-For now, I have R and Python scripts that both run when providing the name of the final pdf from the `run_random_forest` Snakemake rule which in turn uses `random_forest.py` and then the `create_deltas` Snakemake rule that uses `create_deltas.R` if needed.
-It steps back through the snakemake rules, finding out what it needs to build the final output file.
+For now, I have R and Python scripts that both run when providing the name of the final pdf from the `run_random_forest` Snakemake rule which uses `random_forest.py`.
+But because the `random_forest.py` script needs the deltas first, it runs the `create_deltas` Snakemake rule that uses `create_deltas.R` if needed.
+Basically Snakemake steps back through the snakemake rules, finding out what it needs to build the final output file.
 I added the arguments to the file name for clarity using the curly braces, but this is probably not best practice.
 I just wanted my names to clearly say what arguments I used.

 ##### Repository: